Samagra-Development/docs/docs/Getting Started.md

   }
 ]
 ```
-8. You will have to add these forms to your ODK Aggreagte first, please use the <a href="../static/xml/All_widgets.xml"  download>link-1</a> and <a href="../static/xml/Location Tracker.xml" download>link-2</a> to download these forms.
+8. You will have to add these forms to your ODK Central first, please use the <a href="../static/xml/All_widgets.xml"  download>link-1</a> and <a href="../static/xml/Location Tracker.xml" download>link-2</a> to download these forms.
 9. After these steps, when you run the app, you will be abe to download these forms.

 ### 2. Showing a List of forms to choose from